 Understanding The Tax Implications Of Bankruptcy

-If a return was filed late, for a year outside of the priority tax period, the return must have been on file for two years for the tax to be discharged in bankruptcy.
+Should a late filing be more than a year out of the priority tax period, it must be on file for at least two years to discharge such tax in bankruptcy.

 Demystify Tax Filings And Bankruptcy With Simkin & Associates

-Schedule an introductory consultation with the experienced bankruptcy attorneys of Simkin & Associates to learn more about how bankruptcy can affect your tax filings.
-Email us or call our office in Los Angeles to book: 310-788-9089.
+Schedule an introductory consultation with our experienced bankruptcy attorneys at Simkin & Associates to learn more about how bankruptcy can affect your tax filings.
+Email us or call our office in Los Angeles at 310-788-9089 to book a meeting.